+Contributions to the Plan for 2019 by the Association totaled \$31,918.
 Contributions to the Plan for 2018 by the Association totaled \$30,493.
-Contributions to the Plan for 2017 by the Association totaled \$29,931.

-In 2018, the Association entered into an Executive Employment and Deferred Compensation Contract (Contract) with the Executive Director which covers nine years.
-The Contract established a 457(b) retirement plan ("the 457(b) Plan") for the Executive Director with contributions subject to certain milestones being met.
-The Association made a contribution to the 457(b) Plan of \$18,500 in 2018.
+In 2018, the Association entered into an Executive Employment and Deferred Compensation Contract ("EEDCC") with the Executive Director, which covers nine years.
+The EEDCC established a 457(b)-retirement plan ("the 457(b) Plan") for the Executive Director with contributions subject to certain milestones being met.
+The Association contributed to the 457(b) Plan of \$19,000 in 2019 and \$18,500 in 2018.
 While investment decisions involving the assets of the 457(b) Plan are controlled by the Executive Director, the Association maintains ownership of the assets until they are distributed in accordance with the 457(b) Plan.
+The plan assets are presented on the Statement of Net Position as assets of the Association along with the corresponding liability.